roshan-c/gaLt/README.md

   - A short line: "Here is your image"
 - No download link is included.
 Ensure the bot has the "Attach Files" permission in the channel.

+### Patience message behavior
+- If a response takes longer than a few seconds (default: ~7s), the bot posts a “Thanks for your patience” embed with a cat GIF from `https://cataas.com/cat/gif`.
+- When the final answer is ready (or on error), that patience message is automatically deleted.

+### Circuit breaker behavior
+- Primary model: Gemini (`{{default model in config}}`).
+- If Gemini returns one of these errors: 400, 403, 404, 429, 500, 503, 504 — the circuit breaker trips.
+- While tripped, all requests use OpenAI `gpt-5-mini` instead.
+- After 10 minutes, a health probe is sent to Gemini; if successful, the bot switches back automatically.

 ## 🔧 Project Structure

 ```